cedricrupb/ctxmutants/README.md

 evaluate_mutators.py # Based on real bug fixes, evaluate the quality of a mutator run_train.py # Run training on dataset preprocessed by apply_mutations.py
 ```
-All scripts list all config options with a description.
-A full description how to preprocess a dataset or how to run the train script is coming soon.
+All scripts list config options together with a description.
+A full description how to preprocess a dataset or how to run the train script will be coming soon.

 ## Project info